Princess Helen of Waldeck and Pyrmont: Marriage

 Along with Emma and a third sister, Pauline, Helen was considered as a second wife for William III of the Netherlands.
-She later met with Prince Leopold, Duke of Albany, youngest son of Queen Victoria, at the suggestion of his mother.
+She later met Prince Leopold, Duke of Albany, youngest son of Queen Victoria, at the suggestion of his mother.
 The two became engaged in November 1881.

-On 27 April 1882, Leopold and Helen married in St George's Chapel, Windsor Castle.
+On 27 April 1882, Leopold and Helen were married at St George's Chapel, Windsor Castle.
 After their wedding, Leopold and Helen resided at Claremont House.
 The couple had a brief, but happy marriage, ending in the hemophiliac Leopold's death from a fall in Cannes, France, in March 1884.
 At the time of Leopold's death, Helen was pregnant with their second child.